steve-lebleu/typeplate/README.md

 $ npm run kickstart
 ```

-This will install Typescript, Typeorm and cli entity generator globaly, NPM packages, create *dist* directory and sub-directories, and run a one shot compilation.
+This will install Typescript, Typeorm and Kem (cli entity generator) globaly, NPM packages, create *dist* directory and sub-directories, and run a one shot compilation.

 ### Configure

-Adapt/create .env files (dev, test, staging, production) with your own configuration for mandatory properties :
+Adapt/create .env files with your own configuration for mandatory properties :

 ```env
 # TypeORM